 Let’s walk through my implementation of each step.

 First, I created a small group of 50 people who had previously downloaded the content upgrade in this post.
-(Their download signaled that they were highly likely to be interested in my online course.)
+(Their download signaled that they were highly likely to be interested in my course.)

 Next, I sent an introduction email to that group of 50 people.